Fl-xer/cdBot/README.md

 # Profanity filter that blocks **500 different words**

+Our profanity filter is an advanced filter that blocks about 500 words, and it can be toggled by an simple click.
+If you want to see which words we block, you can go [here](https://github.com/web-mech/badwords/blob/master/lib/lang.json).
+The bot will delete all messages that are sent by members (excluding people with Administrator permissions) which contain these words.
+Of course, you can toggle it off, but we **highly recommend you keep it on, to keep a safe community for your Discord Server.** The filter comes on by default.

 # 24/7 hosting, so you have the bot when you need it

 # An excellent support team, ready to help when you need them